subeshb1/sketchalgorithms/gatsby-site/src/markdown/remark/api-test/automated-tests.md

 position: 300
 ---

-You can write automated integrated test using `api-test`.
+You can write an automated integration test using the `api-test`.
 You write the tests in the same test case file under `expect` property.
 You can write tests for both `header` and `body`.
 See [Test cases properties](/api-test/test-file-definition#test-cases-attributes) to view all available properties.

 ## Checking Schemes